 People who are living in sheltered housing or care homes can get the ARC, Accommodation for Residential Care licence.
 You’ll only need this if you record or watch television in your separate accommodation.

-If you are 75 years and above, you will need to apply for a free television licence since it is not given out automatically.
+If you are 75 years and above, you will need to apply for e television licence since it is not given out automatically.
 You should contact the television licencing to make your application.
 For you to apply, you will need the following.

 If you are sight-impaired or blind, contact TV licensing for registration.
 After registration, all your television renewals will be at concessionary rates.
 Here, you will only need to provide: